Finding time to write a blog, deciding on a blog theme...there are many challenges to writing one blog

 This concludes our interview with Kawa-san, the blog master and infrastructure engineer!

-Joined Beyond mid- career as a salesman, then lived in a mountain hut before joining Beyond.
-As a public relations officer, I spread the word about Beyond.
+career as an Sler salesperson, then lived in a mountain cabin before joining Beyond as a public relations representative, sharing information about Beyond.

-I'm a super outdoor person whose hobbies include mountain climbing, camping, and cycling.
-Not a cute mountain girl, but a rugged mountain girl.
+I'm an extreme outdoorsy person whose hobbies are mountain climbing, camping, and cycling.